Death on the Nile: Radio

-Video game
+Games

 Death on the Nile was turned into a hidden object PC game, Agatha Christie: Death on the Nile, in 2007 by Flood Light Games, and published as a joint venture between Oberon Games and Big Fish Games.
 The player takes the role of Hercule Poirot as he searches various cabins of the Karnak for clues, and questions suspects based on information he finds.

+On 16 December 2024, Microids announced a new video game adaptation titled Agatha Christie – Death on the Nile.
+Similar to the studio's previous title, Agatha Christie – Murder on the Orient Express, the game will faithfully adapt the original story while modernizing the plot, introducing a new dual protagonist alongside Hercule Poirot named Jane Royce, a private detective who is tracking a murderer when her investigation leads her to cross paths with Poirot.
+Unlike in the novel, which takes place in the 1930s, the game will be set in 1970s Egypt and various other locations, and will feature new mysteries and surprising twists.

+In a statement by Microids' CEO David Chomard, the studio took feedback from fans who played Agatha Christie – Murder on the Orient Express, which was instrumental in their development of Death on the Nile, and fans can expect the game to provide "more complex puzzles and offered more freedom in the progression of the investigation".
+The game was released on 25 September 2025 for PlayStation 5, Steam, Xbox Store and Nintendo Switch.

 Graphic novel

 Death on the Nile was released by HarperCollins as a graphic novel adaptation on 16 July 2007, adapted by François Rivière and Solidor (Jean-François Miniac) (ISBN 0-00-725058-4).
-This was translated from the edition first published in France by Emmanuel Proust éditions in 2003 under the title of Mort sur le Nil.
+This is a translation of the edition that Emmanuel Proust éditions first published in France in 2003 under the title "Mort sur le Nil."

 Partial publication history

 The book was first serialized in the US in The Saturday Evening Post in eight installments from 15 May (Volume 209, Number 46) to 3 July 1937 (Volume 210, Number 1) with illustrations by Henry Raleigh.